vishalxl/nostr_console/README.md

 # todo

 * support bech32 keys
+* increase author id to 5 and event id shown to 6 from 3 and 4 respectively
 * add new relays  ( zbd)
 * menu should honour --width, its extending way beyond
 * fix issue where need to go back into main menu to update the feed